-JOHN BISCELLO: Originally from Brooklyn, writer, poet, playwright and performer, John Biscello has called Taos NM home since 2001.
+JOHN BISCELLO: John Biscello is Book Critic at Riot Material magazine.
+Originally from Brooklyn, writer, poet, playwright and performer, Mr. Biscello has called Taos NM home since 2001.
 He is the author of two novels, Broken Land, a Brooklyn Tale and Raking the Dust, as well as a collection of stories.
-To see more of his work, visit johnbiscello.com
+His latest novel, Nocturne Variations, will be published by Unsolicited Press.
+To see more of John Biscello’s work, visit johnbiscello.com

 PHOEBE HOBAN: Phoebe Hoban has written about culture and the arts for a variety of publications, including The New York Times, New York Magazine, The Wall Street Journal, Vogue, Vanity Fair, GQ, Harper’s Bazaar, ARTnews, and The New York Observer, among others.
 She is the author of three artist biographies: Basquiat: A Quick Killing in Art, (1998), published as an e-book in May, 2016; Alice Neel: The Art of Not Sitting Pretty, (2010) and Lucian Freud: Eyes Wide Open, (2014).

 SEREN SENSEI: Seren Sensei (@seren_sensei) is an activist, writer, cultural critic and new media maker.
-Focusing on finding the bonds between race, politics, and pop culture, she creates race-based video content and also released her first book, entitled So, About That… A Year of Contemporary Essays on Race and Pop Culture, in 2015.
+Focusing on finding the bonds between race, politics, and pop culture, Ms. Sensei creates race-based video content and also released her first book, entitled So, About That… A Year of Contemporary Essays on Race and Pop Culture, in 2015.
 She was a 2016-2017 fellow for at land’s edge, an art and activism fellowship program in Los Angeles, and her work has been exhibited in the art space human resources la as well as the Vincent Price Art Museum.